dogukannulu/crypto_api_kafka_airflow_streaming/README.md

 <img width="866" alt="image" src="https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/bcc0726a-3739-4e2a-a62f-ee1869ce545f">

-When we turn the OFF button into ON, we can see that the data will be sent to Kafka topics every 10 seconds.
+When we turn the OFF button to ON, we can see that the data will be sent to Kafka topics every 10 seconds.
+We can check from Kafka UI as well.

 ![image](https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/fd8bbf33-fe9a-4d99-be79-b023500d4372)